 British Asian films play a big role in offering an open discourse on the changing lifestyles of local people and the influx of cultural diversity that has made Britain what it is today.

-With the rise of British Asian films, challenging both British society and Asian culture, they have provided an authentic voice for all British Asians living here today.
+With the rise of British Asian films, challenging both British society and South Asian culture, they have provided an authentic voice and recognisable identity for British Asians living in the UK.